cjpablo92/cjpablo92/README.md

 Im passionate about technoloy, software architecture, research and innovation.
 Always looking for new challenges, things that keep my mind working and push the boundries of my experience/knowledge.
 I had work in many different projects from purely backend with millons of RPMs to carefully designed performant frontends.
 On monolithic apps, libraries and microservices.

-Always interested into performance, code quality (Clean Code fan :stuck_out_tongue:), scalable and clean architectural solution.
+Always interested in performance, code quality (Clean Code fan :stuck_out_tongue:), scalable and clean architectural solutions.

 #### Projects that i loved to work

-- **Next js + React component library**: Split a monolithc Rails app into 2 new software pieces, a webapp built in next js that would store all the new pages that will interact via restfull APIs with the backend and a component library built using typescript and styled components to store all the generic/reusable components.
+- **Next js + React component library**: Split a monolithc Rails app into 3 (2 new software pieces), a webapp built in next js that would store all the new pages that will interact via restfull APIs with the Rails backend and a component library built using typescript and styled components to store all the generic/reusable React components.
 - **Marchine learning vectors**: Purely backend project built using Java 8, Spark Java, Guice, Elastic search and Google big table, on a microservices ecosystem.</br>
 The main gol was to store machine learning data vectors for online and offline traning and evaluation. </br>
 The challenge in there was managing the amount of data (millons of RPM and terabytes of information), and deliver the data for online evaluation (sync on a near-real-time basis) under 200ms of response time.
 - **Anomaly detection system**: Monitor millons of payments a day trying to find anomalous and fraudulent trends (attacks).
 It was built using Java 8, Spark Java, Guice and a really fine tuned MySql database.
 - **Chargebacks administration**: Project built with Grails and Angular, to automate and manage chargebacks on a known payments platform in latin america.
-- **Genexus**: This a code generation platform to make programms easier to build, with no programming skills required.
+- **Genexus**: Code generation platform to make programms easier to build, with no programming skills required.

 #### 🔭 I’m currently working on